Rachel Morin’s homicide probed as sister says she ‘did not go willingly’

 The next morning, the 37-year-old’s car was located at the Williams St entrance to the Ma and Pa Trail.

-At 1.07pm on Sunday afternoon, a member of the public called 911 to report finding a woman’s body near the trail.
+At 1.07pm on Sunday, a member of the public called 911 to report finding a woman’s body near the trail.

 Sheriff Gahler said at a press conference on Sunday night that a homicide investigation was underway as they awaited formal identification and cause of death from the medical examiner’s office.